Have a question about BCSLA?

-For more information visit our Industry Links section for other websites regarding seniors programs and options.
+For more information, visit our Trusted Service Providers section for other websites regarding seniors programs and options.

 The Seal of Approval program identifies senior living communities that adhere to the highest industry standards.
 The Seal of Approval will help seniors and their families identify the very best retirement communities in B.C.
 To obtain the BCSLA Seal of Approval, the community must complete both an internal self assessment and an independent external review.

 Successful communities meet multiple criteria in five areas: safety measures, infection control, staff training, resident services, and assisted living supports.
 For detailed information on the Seal of Approval click on BCSLA logo which will direct you to our main page and click on the plaque on the left hand side of the main page.